We advise on mitigation and compensation measures, as well as delivering monitoring and mitigation plans.

 - Bird and marine mammal modelling

-- Marine field surveys
+- Marine field surveys and consultancy, including water quality

 - Offshore bird and mammal surveys